kosmasgen/SQLDomainGen/README.md

 # SpringForge

-SpringForge is a CLI tool that generates a complete Spring Boot backend from SQL DDL.
+SpringForge is a CLI tool that generates a fully structured, production-ready Spring Boot backend from SQL DDL.

-It automates the creation of:
+It generates:

 * JPA entities (with Envers auditing)
 * DTOs